LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 ## Photo Session Invitation

 "Thank you, Mr. Asri, for those encouraging words.
 Before we conclude today's gathering, it is time for a moment that captures our unity and shared commitment - the group photo session.
-I invite all our distinguished guests and our Manado branch team members to join us for this memorable moment.
+We invite all our distinguished guests and our Manado branch team members to join us for this memorable moment.
 Please gather at the designated photo area.

 Let's create a lasting image of our togetherness and the strong bonds that unite us as SMBC Indonesia family."

 ## Closing Remarks

-"As we conclude today's Town Hall meeting, I want to express my sincere gratitude to all of you for your active participation and engagement.
+"As we conclude today's Town Hall meeting, we want to express our sincere gratitude to all of you for your active participation and engagement.
 Your dedication and commitment to excellence are what make SMBC Indonesia a trusted banking partner.

 To our distinguished leaders, thank you for your continued guidance and vision.
 To our valued employees, thank you for your unwavering commitment to our mission.